In Textiles, students will be introduced to a variety of experiences, exploring a range of textile media, techniques and processes

 All four units will be assessed internally by your teacher and a sample of the work will be seen by a visiting exam board moderator.

+Please click here for a course leaflet.
 If you would like further information about this subject please contact the Course Leader of Textiles, Mrs A Parker at: